Skip to content

 Alligator, crocodile and caiman – three reptiles, three expressions

-Although alligator, crocodile and caiman are often mentioned in the same category, they have clear biological and visual differences.
+Although alligator, crocodile, and caiman are often mentioned in the same category, they have clear biological and visual differences.

 The jaw – the most visible difference